LDWLab/XRNA-GT/README.md

 This is a GT fork of the XRNA program.

-The XRNA-GT project provides the adjustments to the original XRNA program from the Noller Lab at UC Santa Cruiz: B. Weiser, R. R. Gutell, H.F.
+The XRNA-GT project provides the adjustments to the original XRNA program from the Noller Lab at UC Santa Cruz: B. Weiser, R. R. Gutell, H.F.
 Noller http://rna.ucsc.edu/rnacenter/xrna/xrna_download.html (unpubished).

 All essential 2D layout editing features have been preserved.

 The modified version adds support to several additional formats:
 * SVG (RiboVision,  Faraday Discuss.
-2014;169:195-207. doi: 10.1039/c3fd00126a; RNACentral, https://doi.org/10.1093/nar/gky1034);
+2014;169:195-207. doi: 10.1039/c3fd00126a; RNAcentral, https://doi.org/10.1093/nar/gky1034);
 * CSV (RiboVision, Faraday Discuss.
 2014;169:195-207. doi: 10.1039/c3fd00126a);
 * TR (Traveler, BMC Bioinformatics.
 2017 Nov 15;18(1):487. doi: 10.1186/s12859-017-1885-4);